 - Knowledge sharing through traditional media – e.g., in articles, interviews in print, radio, TV, online, blogs, podcasts, op-eds, etc. Please include links wherever possible.
 If you have been interviewed in languages other than English or French, please provide a translation of the name of the media outlet.

 Knowledge sharing through social media – e.g., Instagram, Facebook, Twitter, Reddit, YouTube, blogs or vlogs you create, etc. Please include engagement info, e.g., numbers of followers, reach, etc.

 - Public engagement activities - e.g. activities typically involving sharing knowledge directly with the public and stakeholders.
 They may consist of activities such as lectures to parent groups, involvement with patient groups, or community organizations of various kinds.
-In the past, applicants have described being engaged in science outreach groups, publications of educational comic books, creating groups to respond to specific needs, participation in festivals or museum exhibitions, workshops at science fairs, etc. Please include approximate numbers of people reached through engagement activities.
+In the past, applicants have described being engaged in science outreach groups, the publication of educational comic books, creating groups to respond to specific needs, participation in festivals or museum exhibitions, workshops at science fairs, etc. Please include approximate numbers of people reached through engagement activities.

 Activities that have an impact on society – e.g., activities that lead to changes in policies or laws, result in the creation of film festivals or art exhibits, lead to new environmental or health guidelines, etc. These may include engagement with policymakers, non-academic stakeholder groups including the educational sector and schools, local government, government agencies and other public bodies where there is the potential for social, educational, or cultural impact.

 Please submit a short essay explaining why you care about working with the media, stakeholders or the public and what you have learned from doing it.
 (500 words maximum – the essay sent to jurors will be cut at word 500).